lotemtomsinsky/sql-prep/README.md

 I am currently working through the LeetCode SQL 50 with MySQL.
 I will continue updating this repository as I progress.

-✅ Completed: Select, Basic Joins
+✅ Completed: Select, Basic Joins, Basic Aggregate Functions, Sorting and Grouping

-🚧 In progress: Basic Aggregate Functions
+🚧 In progress: Advanced Select and Joins

-🔜 Upcoming: Sorting and Grouping, Advanced Select and Joins, Subqueries, Advanced String Functions/Regex/Clause
+🔜 Upcoming: Subqueries, Advanced String Functions/Regex/Clause

 ## _How to Use_